Magdalena Villaruz

 Magdalena Smith Villaruz (born 1934) is an entrepreneur and inventor from the Philippines.
-Originally a rice farmer, she went on to transform agricultural technology by creating the turtle hand tractor and many other ground-breaking inventions.
+Originally a rice farmer, she went on to help agricultural technology by creating the turtle hand tractor and other inventions.

 In February 1986, Villaruz was awarded the WIPO Gold Medal in Metro Manila for her inventions of the turtle hand tractor (also known as the power cultivator) and several others.
 In July 1995, she was awarded another WIPO Gold Medal in Cebu, Philippines for various inventions, including the screen type thresher.
 Her inventions have helped the advancement of Philippine agricultural technology.